What Is A Health Advisor and Why Do You Need One?

 - Risk management: By understanding your health risks, you can take steps to manage them.
 An advisor can help you gather your personal and family health history so you can work with your physician to identify any health risks you face, such as heart disease, cancer, depression, diabetes, or other diseases.
 Your physician can recommend proactive steps to reduce your risk and your advisor can help you follow through with your risk reduction strategy by guiding you to appropriate specialists.

 - Medical records collection and management: This is especially important if you see multiple doctors.
 An advisor can gather and review the medical records from all the doctors you see, as well as any records from treatments you’ve received in a hospital or other medical facility.
-After bringing all that information together, an advisor can help you create a comprehensive, universal medical record so that any physician who treats you has access to all your medical information, an important factor in preventing medical errors and misdiagnosis.
+After bringing all that information together, an advisor can help you create a comprehensive, curated medical record so that any physician who treats you has access to all your medical information, an important factor in preventing medical errors and misdiagnosis.

 - Access to evidence-based information: An advisor can help you find physicians with the experience and expertise to help you achieve your health goals.
 He or she can also provide you with the latest objective, evidence-based information so that you understand any diagnosis you face and can make an informed decision about your treatment.

-If you or a member of your family does face a health problem or serious injury, an advisor can provide you with the facts about the best specialists and hospitals for the diagnosis, schedule a second opinion, research diagnostic and treatment options, and ensure that all treating physicians have access to your universal medical record.
+If you or a member of your family does face a health problem or serious injury, an advisor can provide you with the facts about the best specialists and hospitals for the diagnosis, schedule a second opinion, research diagnostic and treatment options, and ensure that all treating physicians have access to your curated medical record.
 That support gives you peace of mind when you need it most.